a327ex/emoji-merge/README.md

 ![](https://i.imgur.com/JcWS4km.png)

-What I wanted to do was turn these blue emojis into any other specific color because I thought it would loko cool to have them in different colors (it didn't look cool at all).
-The way I initially went about it was just swap that specific blue color for the color I wanted, but that didn't work because it's not a single blue color, there's like, lots of them on the edges:
+What I wanted to do was turn these blue emojis into any other specific color because I thought it would look cool to have them in different colors (it didn't look cool at all).
+The way I initially went about it was just swap that specific blue color for the color I wanted, but that didn't work because the emoji is not a single blue color, there's like, lots of them on the edges:

 ![](https://i.imgur.com/ZFqPuLE.png)